Graphical tools for selecting conditional instrumental sets: Linearly valid conditional instrumental sets

 The graphical criterion in Theorem \ref{theorem:graphical valid CIS} is similar to the well-known graphical criterion from \citet{pearl2009causality} \citep[see also][]{brito2002generalized,brito2002new}.
 In fact the two are equivalent for any triple $(X,Y,\g)$ with no causal path from $X$ to $Y$ in $\g$ except for the edge $X \rightarrow Y$.
 The main contribution of Theorem \ref{theorem:graphical valid CIS} is that it gives a necessary and sufficient criterion for general graphs.

-By Condition (i) of Theorem \ref{theorem:graphical valid CIS}, no valid conditional instrumental set $(Z,W)$ may contain nodes in $\f{\g}$.
-We can therefore use the latent projection and remove the nodes in $F=\f{\g}\setminus\{X,Y\}$ from $\g$ to obtain the smaller graph $\g^{F}$, without loosing any relevant information.
+By Condition (i) of Theorem \ref{theorem:graphical valid CIS}, a linearly valid conditional instrumental set $(Z,W)$ may not contain nodes in $\f{\g}$.
+We can therefore use the latent projection and remove the nodes in $F=\f{\g}\setminus\{X,Y\}$ from $\g$ to obtain the smaller graph $\g^{F}$, without loosing any relevant information, i.e., we treat them as unobserved even if we did in fact observe them.
 This is an example of the forbidden projection originally proposed by \citet{witte2020efficient} in the context of adjustment sets.
 We formalize this result in the following proposition.

 \begin{proposition} Consider nodes $X$ and $Y$ in an acyclic directed mixed graph $\g$ and let $F=\f{\g}\setminus\{X,Y\}$.
-Then $(Z,W)$ is a valid conditional instrumental set relative to $(X,Y)$ in $\g$ if and only if it is a valid conditional instrumental set relative to $(X,Y)$ in $\g^{F}$. \end{proposition}
+Then $(Z,W)$ is a linearly valid conditional instrumental set relative to $(X,Y)$ in $\g$ if and only if it is a linearly valid conditional instrumental set relative to $(X,Y)$ in $\g^{F}$. \end{proposition}

 We now provide an additional proposition regarding the remaining descendants of $X$.